You can create custom

 Blocks Using CAN Message Data Types — Use CAN message data types to share information.
 Write and compile your own C++ code to define functions, and MATLAB® code to create blocks.

 To create custom blocks for Vehicle Network Toolbox that use Simulink CAN buses, you can use the S-function builder.
-For full instructions on building S-functions and blocks this way, see Build S-Functions Automatically (Simulink).
+For full instructions on building S-functions and blocks this way, see Use a Bus Signal with S-Function Builder to Create an S-Function (Simulink).
 The following example uses the steps outlined in that topic.

 This example shows you how to build two custom blocks for transmitting and receiving CAN messages.
 These blocks use a Simulink message bus to interact with CAN Pack and CAN Unpack blocks.